nvthielen81/Netware/build book/onenote.md

 I hope you enjoy reding this

-*------* specheal thans to my acediemie the helpt whit love and garatutude  *-----*
+*------* specheal tanks to my acediemie the helpt whit love and garatutude  *-----*

+Handbook i , usd for making this book posebel ( refereses :)

+-  CCNE cisco certifide netwerk engenier ( cisco Perss )
+-  Making your own os
+-  Maker elecletronic  ( Electror )